tower-rs/tower/guides/inventing-service.md

 that amount of time an error is returned.

-Your first idea might be to modify `Server` to support being configured with a timeout which it will somehow apply to call of the handler.
+Your first idea might be to modify `Server` to support being configured with a timeout which it will somehow apply to the call of the handler.
 However it turns out you can actually add a timeout without modifying `Server`.
 Using `tokio::time::timeout` we can make a new handler function that calls our previous `handle_request` but with a timeout of 30 seconds: